History of The Playhouse Movie Theatre

 Eventually ownership of The Strand passed from Mary Carr to Edward and Carrie O’Brien.
 “The Strand” was renamed “The Playhouse” in 1941 by Barbara Robb .
 Ownership passed from Barbara Robb to Jack and Gertrude Champlain.
 They ran the theater from 1943-1969.
 Many colorful stories are still told today at The Playhouse about the infamous clicker Jack would use while walking up and down the isles to keep kids quite.
 Arnie and Clara Hendin were owners from 1969 – 1988.
 Arnie ran a church at The Playhouse.
 George and Irene Rich leased the building for several years.
 They showed movies and started a video rental business at the playhouse and eventually moved to a new location on Main Street.

-Operators since 1988: (David & Tammy Tomaszewski)
+Operators from 1988 to 2012: (David & Tammy Tomaszewski)

-When we took ownership the movie screen was draped even with the front wall, covering up the small stage and orchestra pit.
+When they took ownership the movie screen was draped even with the front wall, covering up the small stage and orchestra pit.
 A mural, painted by Barbara Robb in 1941, flanked the screen on either side.
-The fire Marshall showed up to inspect and would not let us reopen the theatre until the mural and all the interior walls were painted with fire retardant paint.
+The fire Marshall showed up to inspect and would not let them reopen the theatre until the mural and all the interior walls were painted with fire retardant paint.
 The original “stage” was merely a 3′ wide cat walk in front of the original “screen”.
 The walls were painted black and in the middle was the “screen”; a four foot square of white paint with rounded corners.
 This “screen” was inset 10′ from the front wall and had tapered walls, like a megaphone.
 The orchestra pit was merely a foot deep contained behind the front wall.
 This area currently is incorporated into a sound deadening and double fire wall system separating the apartment in the back and the theatre in front.

 The apartment in the back was transformed into a video arcade for a couple of years.
 Putting in 12 – 14 hours a day at the arcade gave Tammy time to reupholster all the seats in the theatre.
-Meanwhile I learned how to run the carbon arc projectors with instruction from Mike Beacon.
+Meanwhile Dave learned how to run the carbon arc projectors with instruction from Mike Bacon.
 This was not an easy task!
 There were two projectors.
 When you saw the cursed timing marks on the movie you had to turn one machine on and turn the other off without people noticing you changing reals.
 You had to continually focus the arc to be in the right spot in relation to the mirror in order to give steady light to the film.
-In the mean time you had to rewind the current reel and load the next to get ready for each change-over … every 15-20 minutes!
-We reopened in 1989 with Clint Eastwood’s Pink Cadillac.
+In the meantime you had to rewind the current reel and load the next to get ready for each change-over … every 15-20 minutes!
+They reopened in 1989 with Clint Eastwood’s Pink Cadillac.

-Towards the end of 2011 the movie distributors where making it harder to get 35mm film prints in an attempt to get the remaining theatres to go digital.
+In 2010 they began to see that in the near future they would need digital projection and 3D capabilities.
+Towards the end of 2011 the movie distributors were making it harder to get 35mm film prints in an attempt to get the remaining theatres to go digital.

 Playhouse Flicks Foundation was incorporated on March 12,2012 as a non-profit Vermont corporation.
 The intent was to apply for tax exempt status 501(c)3 under: The legal definition of a maintaining a Public Building: Any building which provides facilities or shelter for public assembly.
+Unfortunately, this plan did not come to fruition and the Foundation was dissolved a few months later.